Last Updated: 7/8/23 | July 8th, 2023

 It’s easy to look around and see travel writers as “experts” and “gurus” who seem to travel through the world with seamless effort.
 We glide through airports, make instant friends with locals, and blend seamlessly into new and unknown cultures.
 We’re like ninjas.

 But I don’t know anyone like that.
 All my “expert” friends make plenty of mistakes.
 I’ve witnessed many first-hand, obvious mistakes from people who should have known better.

 But we are all human and humans make mistakes.
 Even the “superhuman travel experts.”

 It’s natural to worry about problems that might happen on the road.
 It’s easy to let that worry and fear cripple you and cause panic.

 I have done all three of those things (and more).
-It’s easy to beat yourself up over the silly mistakes.
+It’s easy to beat yourself up over silly mistakes.
 Hell, how could I have been so stupid as to leave my passport on a plane?!

 So you can’t let them get to you.

-All you can do is move on past them.
+All you can do is move past them.

 I long ago stopped beating myself up over my travel mistakes.
-Now, I live with them because I know I’ll always keep making them.
-I can only move on, learn from them, and hope I don’t make them again (but I probably will).
+Humans makes mistakes.
+Experts still make mistakes.
+I learn from them and hope I don’t make them again (but I probably will).